 There are lots of ways to involve children in the ceremonies.
 They could walk with you down the aisle, make a reading or read a poem.
 And a hand-fasting ceremony is a lovely way to show that you are bound together as a family.

 Do we exchange rings in a vow renewal?

 The ring exchange is a big part of the wedding ceremony, so what happens at a vow renewal?
 One option is to re-dedicate your rings.
 Or you could add an inscription to your rings – maybe the date of the vow renewal or each other’s initials.

-Another option is to exchange eternity rings as a symbol of lasting affection.
+Another option is to add a handfasting ceremony or exchange eternity rings as a symbol of lasting affection.
 These are typically set with an unbroken circle of gems to symbolise long-lasting love.

 - Keep your renewal of marriage vows simple and heartfelt